The benefits of a financial chat over the holidays

 While scheduled meetings are helpful in this respect, keeping the conversations going is key.

-“People don’t know what they don’t know,” says Haskins.
+“People don’t know what they don’t know,” says Ranzau.
 “They do their own thing, they’re busy with life, they’ve got their own job or families or their own ambitions.
 This is just so far down on the list that for a lot of people it’s an afterthought.”

 RBC Wealth Management, a division of RBC Capital Markets, LLC, registered investment adviser and Member NYSE/FINRA/SIPC.